rudy4682/WigShop/WigshopChanges/README_BACKUP.md

 - Unused icons archived
 - See `ICON_CLEANUP.md` for details

-## 🚀 To Apply to Fresh Dawn Clone
+## 🚀 To Apply to Fresh Installation

-1. Clone Dawn 15.4.0
+1. Clone Dawn 15.4.0 or start with fresh WigShop base
 2. Copy all files from `WigshopChanges/` subfolders to corresponding locations
 3. Test thoroughly (see CHANGES_SUMMARY.txt for checklist)
 4. Deploy to Shopify